 Performance.
 Our executive compensation includes a significant amount of performance-based, or at-risk, compensation.
 We consider compensation to be performance-based or at-risk if payment is subject to achievement of performance targets or the value received is dependent on our stock price.
-The Compensation Committee believes that the use of performance-based or at-risk compensation allows the Company to tailor the compensation paid to our executive officers to the Company's performance and maintain a compensation system that significantly affects executive compensation in the event the Company does not meet the pre-determined performance goals.
+For example, the Company's long-term equity awards to executives consist of one-third restricted stock units and two-thirds stock options; the stock options only have value as the Company's stock price increases.
+The Compensation and Talent Management Committee believes that the use of performance-based or at-risk compensation allows the Company to tailor the compensation paid to our executive officers to the Company's performance and maintain a compensation system that significantly affects executive compensation in the event the Company does not meet the pre-determined performance goals.
 Furthermore, by utilizing threshold performance targets as a part of executive compensation, in the event the Company does not meet these targets, performance-based incentive compensation is entirely at-risk and is not paid to the executive officers.
-However, the Compensation Committee and Board generally retain and are entitled to exercise their discretion to increase or decrease the size of an award to an employee based on the employee's individual performance or to pay awards that were not earned when the circumstances warrant - such as for employee morale and retention purposes.
+The Compensation and Talent Management Committee and Board generally retain discretion to adjust the size of an award when the circumstances warrant, but did not exercise such discretion in 2016.

-The charts below show the percentage of performance-based or at-risk compensation (77.2% and 74.0%) compared to the total compensation for 2015 of our former CEO and other named executive officers, respectively.
+The charts below show the percentage of performance-based or at-risk compensation of 82.0% and 73.8% of the total compensation for 2016 of our CEO and other named executive officers, respectively.

 Alignment.
-By motivating and incentivizing our executive officers with regard to the Company's short- and long-term goals, the Compensation Committee believes that the interests of the executive officers and the Company's stockholders are properly aligned.
+By motivating and incentivizing our executive officers with regard to the Company's short- and long-term goals, the Compensation and Talent Management Committee believes that the interests of the executive officers and the Company's stockholders are properly aligned.

-Did the Compensation Committee use the services of an independent consultant during 2015?
+Did the Compensation and Talent Management Committee use the services of an independent consultant during 2016?

-The Compensation Committee engaged CAP to conduct an analysis of the Company's compensation package for the Chief Executive Officer, the other executive officers of the Company and the independent directors.
+The Compensation and Talent Management Committee engaged CAP to conduct an analysis of the Company's compensation package for the Chief Executive Officer and the other executive officers of the Company.

-Does the Compensation Committee use a peer group of companies?
+Does the Compensation and Talent Management Committee use a peer group of companies?

 Yes.
-As part of its evaluation of the Company's compensation packages, CAP reviewed the Company's peer group and made recommendations to update the group of peer companies to more appropriately match the revenue base, profitability and market capitalization of the Company.
-Based on its analysis, the Compensation Committee approved the following group of peer companies as an appropriate benchmark:
+As part of its evaluation of the Company's compensation packages, CAP reviewed the Company's group of peer companies and made recommendations to update the peer group to reflect the Company's rapid growth and entrepreneurial business model, as well as the revenue base, profitability, high margins and market capitalization of the Company.
+Based on its analysis, the Compensation and Talent Management Committee approved the following group of peer companies as a reasonable and appropriate benchmark:

-- Akorn
+- · Akorn, Inc.

 - B&G Foods Holdings Corp.

+- · Calavo Growers, Inc.

-- · Church & Dwight
+- · Church & Dwight Co.

+- · Edgewell Personal Care Company

+- · Energizer Holdings, Inc.

 - · Hain Celestial Group, Inc.

 - · Helen of Troy Limited

-- · Impax Laboratories
+- · Impax Laboratories, Inc.

 - · Lancaster Colony Corp.

-- · Monster Beverage Corp
+- · Monster Beverage Corp.

-- Revlon
+- · Revlon, Inc.

 - · Snyder's-Lance Inc.